HIV/AIDS: Discovery

 The Morbidity and Mortality Weekly Report reported in 1981 on what was later to be called "AIDS".

 The first news story on the disease appeared on May 18, 1981, in the gay newspaper New York Native.
 AIDS was first clinically reported on June 5, 1981, with five cases in the United States.
 The initial cases were a cluster of injecting drug users and gay men with no known cause of impaired immunity who showed symptoms of Pneumocystis carinii pneumonia (PCP), a rare opportunistic infection that was known to occur in people with very compromised immune systems.
 Soon thereafter, a large number of homosexual men developed a generally rare skin cancer called Kaposi's sarcoma (KS).
-Many more cases of PCP and KS emerged, alerting U.S. Centers for Disease Control and Prevention (CDC) and a CDC task force was formed to monitor the outbreak.
+Many more cases of PCP and KS emerged, alerting the U.S. Centers for Disease Control and Prevention (CDC) and a CDC task force was formed to monitor the outbreak.

 In the early days, the CDC did not have an official name for the disease, often referring to it by way of diseases associated with it, such as lymphadenopathy, the disease after which the discoverers of HIV originally named the virus.
 They also used Kaposi's sarcoma and opportunistic infections, the name by which a task force had been set up in 1981.
 At one point the CDC referred to it as the "4H disease", as the syndrome seemed to affect heroin users, homosexuals, hemophiliacs, and Haitians.
 The term GRID, which stood for gay-related immune deficiency, had also been coined.
 However, after determining that AIDS was not isolated to the gay community, it was realized that the term GRID was misleading, and the term AIDS was introduced at a meeting in July 1982.
 By September 1982 the CDC started referring to the disease as AIDS.